hogsten1996/2307-Cookie-Clicker/README.md

-# DOM Homework
+# DOM Checkpoint

-Firstly, don't stress out that we will be using this homework to judge you in any way except to understand how we can better help you.
+Firstly, don't stress out that we will be using this checkpoint to judge you in any way except to understand how we can better help you.

-We ask that you don't help each other or cheat.
-Use online resources to help your problem solving, but don't copy/paste answers to each other if you find something similar online.

 ## Resources